Installation

 #endif

-It makes sense in some cases to enable Bugsee on builds distributed through Testflight but keep it disabled on the ones distributed through iTunes.
+It makes sense in some cases to enable Bugsee on builds distributed through TestFlight but keep it disabled on builds distributed through the App Store.
 There is an easy way to detect a TestFlight build at runtime.
-You might come up with more complex use case where Bugsee is enabled both for TestFlight and for Release but with different configuration options, the example below shows a simple case of completely disabling it in the production build.
+You might come up with a more complex use case where Bugsee is enabled for both TestFlight and Release builds but with different configuration options.
+The example below shows a simple case of completely disabling it in the production build.

 - (BOOL)application:(UIApplication *)application